 Commonly Asked Questions

-This is more of a “make yourself comfortable” statements.
+This is more of a “make yourself comfortable” statement.
 Answer with a pleasant smile.
 If you had any trouble during the day, don’t hesitate to mention it.
-But make sure you express it in a positive note.
+But make sure you express it on a positive note.

 - “I am very well today sir, thank you”.